Post photo: Drops of water | © Pixabay

 "Best of all things is water; but gold, like a gleaming fire by night, outshines all pride of wealth besides."

-Pindar, OLYMPIA 1
+Pindar, OLYMPICS 1

 Much later I got a taste for it myself when a friend introduced me to good tea and even better whisky.
 I still have fond memories of our tasting evenings together and I hope that he came as close as possible to his goal of trying every single malt at least once.